samkaff/WormyTheWorm/README.md

 ```
 **Requirements:**

-Download the configuration file called **requirements.txt** from this repository.
-Move it to your current directory, then run the following command:
+Download the configuration file called **requirements.txt** from this repository, move it to your current directory, then run the following command:
 ```sh
 pip install -r requirements.txt
 ```